 GVWR: 1,385 lbs.

 Fuel Capacity: 5.5 gals., last 1.0 gal. warning light on

 MPG: 91 PON min. (high/avg/low) 45.9/38.3/37.6

 Indicated RPM at 60 MPH: 2,300

-(This Welcome Back, Once Again review was published as part of the American Baggers comparison in the February 2014 issue of Rider magazine.
+(This Welcome Back, Once Again sidebar was published as part of the American Baggers comparison in the February 2014 issue of Rider magazine.
 For the full article, CLICK HERE.)